filips123/PWAsForFirefox/native/README.md

 You can download installers/packages and the shell completions from the [latest GitHub release](https://github.com/filips123/PWAsForFirefox/releases/latest).

-On Windows, you will need to install the [Visual C++ Redistributable](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads) package.
-On Linux, you need `glibc` 2.18 or later, which also is specified in the package dependencies.

 ### From Development Binaries

 You can download and install [latest build artifact](https://github.com/filips123/PWAsForFirefox/actions/workflows/native.yaml?query=actor%3Afilips123) from GitHub Actions builds.
 Note that these are development versions that may be unstable.

-On Windows, you will need to install the [Visual C++ Redistributable](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads) package.
-On Linux, you need `glibc` 2.18 or later, which also is specified in the package dependencies.

 ### From Source